jmintb/blog/content/blog/programming_language_1.md

 [here](https://pest.rs/book/grammars/grammars.html) to familiarize your self with the options.

 We now have three rules, one for single characters `char`, one for the string contents `inner` and one for the whole string surrounded by double quotes `string`.
-We won't cover everything pest can do but breaking down our grammar hopefully provides a good starting point.

 The `char` rule uses the [`any character but`](https://pest.rs/book/grammars/syntax.html#predicates) idiom.
 In our case this means if the following characters is not `"` or `\` consume one character.